harsheel55/SummerInternship2024_22IT055/README.md

 Open a terminal and run flutter doctor to ensure all dependencies are installed.
 Address any issues or missing dependencies as indicated by flutter doctor.

+**Day 3:** Advanced Flutter Concepts
+Activities:

+State Management Deep Dive
+Detailed exploration of state management solutions in Flutter: Provider, Riverpod, Bloc, etc.
+Comparison of different state management techniques.
+Advanced Widgets and Animations
+Working with advanced widgets: ListView, GridView, CustomScrollView.
+Introduction to animations in Flutter: implicit and explicit animations.
+Hands-On Practice
+Implement state management in a sample app.
+Create a simple animation to enhance the UI.

+**Day 4:** Networking and APIs
+Activities:

+Networking in Flutter
+Introduction to HTTP requests in Flutter using the http package.
+Working with RESTful APIs.
+Data Handling
+Parsing JSON data.
+Displaying data fetched from an API in the app.
+Hands-On Practice
+Integrate a public API into a sample Flutter app.
+Display the fetched data using ListView or GridView.

+**Day 5:** Database Integration
+Activities:

+Introduction to firebase batabase.
+CRUD operations (Create, Read, Update, Delete) with firebase.
+Overview of cloud database options (Firebase Firestore).
+Setting up Firebase and integrating Firestore with a Flutter app.
+Hands-On Practice
+Implement a local database in a sample app.
+Perform basic CRUD operations and display the data.